siddharth0161820/siddharth0161820/README.md

 - 🎓 Backend Developer focused on clean architecture, Java, Spring Boot, and building real-world REST APIs.
 - 🧠 Hands-on experience in scalable, secure REST services with layered architecture, DTOs, validation, exception handling, and JWT-based Spring Security.
-- 💼 Immediate Joiner eager to contribute to product-based companies or startups.
+- 💼 Immediate Joiner eager to contribute to a **company where I can learn, grow, and make meaningful impact**.
 - 🔄 Passionate about writing maintainable code and solving real-world problems.
 - 🎯 Seeking impactful Java backend engineering roles.